 Books may be renewed using iDiscover.
 Books which have been recalled may not be renewed, and all items need to be brought back to the Library Office after an interval equal to four consecutive normal loan periods.
 This is a system restriction on the total length of time following the borrowing of the item, not the total number of actual renewals, and the restriction cannot be over-ridden by Library staff.

 On the last Wednesday of term, all books are due for return, and cannot be renewed beyond that date.
 Returned books will be available again on the following day for vacation borrowing.
 Special considerations apply, and will be advertised at the time.
+In all likelihood the pandemic will alter the vacation borrowing process.

 If Library staff are in the Office, please hand books directly to them.
 They can then return them on the system immediately, and put them out for shelving.
 Items awaiting shelving can be borrowed exactly as normal.